Manipulating PyTrees¤

 This is often useful when updating a model's parameters via stochastic gradient

-.)
+that it understands None.)
 For example see the

 Train RNN example.